aysannazarmohamady/tkh-multires/AI_USAGE.md

   suggested 2022-2026 window, and wrote an explicit justification in `literature_review.md` for keeping it anyway (best topical fit for T4), rather than silently including an out-of-window paper.

+## T2 — Method design and Deliverable 0

+**Tool:** Claude (Anthropic)

+**Role:** In this part of the work, Claude acted as a research assistant: searching for and surfacing candidate algorithms and papers on request.
+I directed the process and made the actual decisions about what to keep, reject, or push further on.

+**Major prompts (paraphrased):**
+1. "Search the world of algorithms for an idea to complete and optimize a combined structural+semantic clustering approach."
+2. "Are you sure there isn't a better idea for this?" — asked repeatedly, after each candidate Claude surfaced (Leiden-based multi-resolution clustering, then hypergraph modularity/h-Louvain, then hyperedge-based hierarchical clustering), because none of the first attempts were good enough on inspection.
+3. "Write Deliverable 0 based on this literature."

+**What Claude helped with:**
+- Searched for and surfaced candidate algorithms and papers at each round:
+  Leiden/Louvain multi-resolution clustering, hypergraph modularity (h-Louvain), and hyperedge-based hierarchical agglomerative clustering (Lotito et al. 2023; DeWolfe & Théberge 2025).
+- Fetched full papers (not just search snippets) and reported their actual content, including limitations, when asked to confirm a candidate was solid.
+- Drafted the formal Deliverable 0 statement (objective, complexity, the guarantees-vs-empirical table, and the rejected-alternative justification) once a method was selected.

+**What I decided:**
+- I rejected the first candidate (Leiden) because it required projecting the hypergraph to a pairwise graph, which conflicts with P4.
+- I rejected the second candidate (hypergraph modularity/h-Louvain) after Claude reported that even the method's own authors state it "often fails to find meaningful communities" without extra tuning, which made it too heavy to implement soundly in this task's time budget.
+- I selected the third candidate (hyperedge-based HAC) as the final basis for the method, and directed that its two known gaps relative to our task (overlapping communities conflicting with P1, and no semantic signal) be addressed explicitly in the design rather than glossed over.

+**Still outstanding:** the formal guarantees in Deliverable 0 (e.g. P1 laminarity, P2's achievable cluster count, P5 stability) are stated based on known properties of hierarchical agglomerative clustering, not yet confirmed by running the actual implementation on our data.
+That confirmation is the next step before treating any of these guarantees as established for this project specifically.